-Our Designated Safeguarding Lead, Sharon Flowers, Headteacher, is a member of the Senior Leadership Team and takes lead responsibility for coordinating all child protection activity within the school.
-They will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as the early help hub, children's social care.
-Health, police etc. This person has lead responsibility and holds the management oversight for safeguarding and child protection the Deputy Designated Safeguarding Leads are trained to the same level as the Designated Safeguarding Lead and will undertake this role operationally with direct oversight and management from the Designated Safeguarding Lead who maintains lead responsibility
+Our Designated Safeguarding Lead, Petra Sutton, joint headteacher, delegated to Cath Legg, Family Worker, takes lead responsibility for coordinating all child protection activity within the school.
+She will provide support to staff members to carry out their safeguarding duties and will liaise closely with other services such as the early help hub, children's social care.
+Health, police etc. This person has lead responsibility and holds the management oversight for safeguarding and child protection

-The Designated Safeguarding Lead is supported by the following Deputy Designated Safeguarding Leads:
+The Designated Safeguarding Lead is supported by Cath Legg, Family Worker and Satinder Bains, Joint Headteacher acting capacity

-Cath Legg (Family Worker) and in her absence Petra Sutton (Deputy Headteacher)